Cognitive Training for Language Models: Towards General Capabilities via Cross-Entropy Games: Streamlined Xent Games

-Distillation and Self-Distillation can both be viewed as instances of Xent Games.
+Distillation and self-distillation can both be viewed as instances of Xent Games.

-In on-line distillation \cite{thinking-machines-on-policy,agarwal-on-policy-distillation}, we have a judge (teacher) model $\mathcal{J}$ that we want to distill into a player (student) model $\mathcal{M}$.
-The associated Xent game use the contrastive objective across models (Section \ref{subsec:Contrastive-objective}).
+In online distillation \cite{thinking-machines-on-policy,agarwal-on-policy-distillation}, we have a judge (teacher) model $\mathcal{J}$ that we want to distill into a player (student) model $\mathcal{M}$.
+The associated Xent Game uses the contrastive objective across models (Section \ref{subsec:Contrastive-objective}).
 Concretely, we provide to $\mathcal{M}$ a context $x$ (possibly void), and we elicit some answer $c$ from $\mathcal{M}$.
 The reward for $\mathcal{M}$ is then $\mathrm{xent}_{\mathcal{M}}(c\mid x)-\mathrm{xent}_{\mathcal{J}}(c\mid x)$.
 Maximizing this reward corresponds to minimizing a reverse-KL objective between the (student) model $\mathcal{M}$ and the (teacher) model $\mathcal{J}.$

-In the articles \cite{hubotter-et-al26-self-distillation,shenfeld-self-distillation}, they do not consider the contrastive objective across models but the counterfactual thinking one (Section \ref{subsec:Counterfactual-thinking}), where the extra information comes either from an exact proof, or feedback derived from previous attempts.
+In the articles \cite{hubotter-et-al26-self-distillation,shenfeld-self-distillation}, the authors do not consider the contrastive objective across models but the counterfactual thinking one (Section \ref{subsec:Counterfactual-thinking}), where the extra information comes either from an exact proof, or feedback derived from previous attempts.
 A simplified Xent Game associated with \cite{hubotter-et-al26-self-distillation} can be described as follows.
 The main player $\mathcal{M}$ is cloned to obtain a judge $\mathcal{J}$ used to provide reward.
 We provide $x$ to $\mathcal{M}$, and elicit a continuation $c$ from $\mathcal{M}$.
 Next, conditioned on $x,c$ we prompt $\mathcal{J}$ for feedback and obtain $f$.
-The player then obtains the reward $\mathrm{xent}_{\mathcal{M}}(c\mid x)-\mathrm{xent}_{\mathcal{J}}(c\mid x,f)$.
+The player then receives the reward $\mathrm{xent}_{\mathcal{M}}(c\mid x)-\mathrm{xent}_{\mathcal{J}}(c\mid x,f)$.